Canon XS vs Sony A5100

 It is notable that the XS has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
+Both the XS and the A5100 have been discontinued, but can regularly be found used on ebay.
+The XS was replaced by the Canon T3, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon XS or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.